 It’s also critical to update the venue’s website regularly to keep attracting new clientele.
 “Make sure that you’re updating your websites with content that says ‘happy hour’ so you’re ranking higher on Google,” Garcia says.
 By doing so, you’re more likely to rank on the first page of results when someone searches “best happy hours” in whatever town the bar or restaurant is located in.

 One key way to build a loyal following of happy hour customers is to schedule the promotions on the same days and times.
 Pop-up happy hours may generate buzz, but people who come out for them don’t always return.

 According to Greco, consistency is key to retaining happy hour guests.
 “People know that we have this happy hour, and it’s not going anywhere,” she says.
 “And so they know they can always come back.”

-Shelby Vittek has written for Wine Enthusiast, Bon Appétit, the Washington Post, Longreads, Narratively, National Geographic, and The Kitchn, among other publications, and is an associate editor of New Jersey Monthly.
+Shelby Vittek has written for Wine Enthusiast, Food & Wine, Bon Appétit, the Washington Post, Modern Farmer, National Geographic, Liquor.com, and Plate Magazine, among other publications.
 Follow her on Twitter and Instagram: @bigboldreds.